-Commercial revenues relate to income earned from the Le Chéile commercial partnership with the GAA.
+Commercial revenues relate to income earned from the Le Chéile commercial partnership with the GAA and legacy WGPA contracts transferred upon the merger of the WGPA and GPA in December 2020.
 The aim of this partnership is to ensure that additional independent player generated commercial funding is available to supplement core annual funding from the GAA; this in turn allows for additional investment in player services.